NatsuGwada/no_std/README.md

 be a hard thing to do, so I need to understand what you wanted to do in the first place

+Consigne pour l'examen Final :
+●
+If you have time (it’s adviced to do so)
+–In the second exam you’ll have to implement a FAT32 filesystem –You can start implementing a no_std compatible FAT32 parser –Won’t be taken in account for THIS exam, but will help you go faster for part II

+On va devoir utilisé notre allocateur de mémoire coder, pour notre examen final.
 ------------------------------------------------------------------------------------

 1ere Etape: Comment fonctionne un allocateur de mémoire.